Aeness/ckeditor5-insert-image/README.md

 Since the v22.0.0, CKEditor has its own feature "ImageInsert" for inserting image via URL.
 But the feature needs ImageUpload to work properly.

-Aeness / ckeditor5-insert-image doed not need ImageUpload.
+Aeness / ckeditor5-insert-image doed not need ImageUpload and can works with AutoImage.

 ## Test it